-- 166. The NPPF requires local plans to set out an economic strategy. - 167.
+- 168. The NPPF requires local plans to set out an economic strategy. - 169.
 Building on recent success in terms of the delivery of new jobs, the overall target for jobs growth is for an increase of 33,000 jobs from 2018 to 2038.
-This figure has been established through local trend-based evidence54. - 168.
+This figure has been established through local trend-based evidence54. - 170.
 Providing the right sites in the right places for sectors with the greatest economic potential will support continued growth and a vibrant economy.
 Evidence55 shows that: - a. a range of sectors will drive economic and employment growth, many of which are within high value knowledge-intensive sectors that are increasingly important to the wider UK economy.
 Greater Norwich is home to several internationally recognised businesses and boasts a diverse property portfolio.
 Its increasingly entrepreneurial economy is underpinned by a strong foundation of academic and commercial research, making it well positioned nationally and internationally to compete for future business investment as part of the Cambridge Norwich Tech Corridor as well as continuing to grow its own business base; - b. growth potential is greatest in five high impact sectors identified in the Norfolk and Suffolk Economic Strategy56: advanced manufacturing and engineering; agri-tech; energy; ICT/digital culture and life sciences.
-Growth of these sectors will help Greater Norwich to play a key role nationally and internationally in assisting the transformation to a post-carbon economy57. - c. the total amount of allocated and permitted employment land in 2018 is more than enough to provide for expected and promoted growth, so the policy does not make significant additional allocations of employment land beyond those already identified in existing local plan documents. - 169.
+Growth of these sectors will help Greater Norwich to play a key role nationally and internationally in assisting the transformation to a post-carbon economy57. - c. the total amount of allocated and permitted employment land in 2018 is more than enough to provide for expected and promoted growth, so the policy does not make significant additional allocations of employment land beyond those already identified in existing local plan documents. - 171.
 This plan therefore allocates employment sites totalling around 360 hectares including key strategic employment land in Norwich City Centre, the Norwich Airport area, Rackheath, Broadland Business Park, Broadland Gate, Norwich Research Park (NRP), Wymondham/Hethel, Longwater and the Food Enterprise Park.
 These are set out in the Key Diagram and in policy 1.
-The strategic employment locations provide for growth of all the key sectors and are supported by good quality infrastructure and nearby housing, either existing or planned. - 170.
+The strategic employment locations provide for growth of all the key sectors and are supported by good quality infrastructure and nearby housing, either existing or planned. - 172.
 Parts of the NRP have Enterprise Zone status with simplified planning rules, business rate discounts and superfast broadband designed to promote research-based business growth.
-The Food Enterprise Park has Food Enterprise Zone status and a Local Development Order on parts of out in paragraph 4, this plan is being progressed under transitional arrangements provided by government as part of the reforms.
+The Food Enterprise Park has Food Enterprise Zone status and a Local Development Order on parts of the site to encourage and support food production, processing and agriculture through the colocation of commercial enterprises.